 Each Microsoft Dynamics CRM organization contains customizable solution components.
 Together, all of these solution components are called the default solution.
 This is the solution you edit when you select Customize the System in the application.
-You can export this solution and the customizations within it in just like an unmanaged solution.
-However, you cannot export the default solution as a managed solution.
+You can export this solution and the customizations in it in just like an unmanaged solution.
+However, you can’t export the default solution as a managed solution.

-If you do not intend to generate a managed solution, you do not have to create an unmanaged solution.
+If you don’t intend to generate a managed solution, you don’t have to create an unmanaged solution.
 You can customize the system directly.
-Organizations that just want to be able to edit, backup, and transport their customizations do not have to use the more advanced capabilities of the Microsoft Dynamics CRM solutions framework.
+Organizations that just want to be able to edit, back up, and transport their customizations don’t have to use the more advanced capabilities of the Microsoft Dynamics CRM solutions framework.

 When you create an unmanaged solution, you create a way to group a subset of the available customizable solution components.
 The solution components in an unmanaged solution are references to customizable solution components in the organization.

 After you create an unmanaged solution, you can add solution components to it.
 By using this smaller set of components you can decide to only include those solution components that are relevant to a particular functionality.
 This allows for a smaller size package when you export your solution and makes a more manageable set of components.

 Any components you add to your unmanaged solution are included in the customizable solution components for the system.
 Unmanaged solution components can be added to multiple unmanaged solutions.